 All Areastudies.com databases are constantly expanded and enriched, both with additional records from journals that have been abstracted for many years, but also from new journals, new sources and new books, whether by abstracts or fulltext.

 Core coverage includes:

-Northern Eurasia: Russia, the USSR, Albania, Armenia, Austria, Azerbaijan, Belarus, Bosnia, Bulgaria, Chechnya, Croatia, Cyprus, Czechia, Daghestan, Denmark, Estonia, Finland, Germany, Georgia, Greece, Hungary, Italy, Kosovo, Latvia, Lithuania, Macedonia, Malta, Moldova, Montenegro, Norway, Poland, Romania, Serbia, Slovakia, Spain, Sweden, Switzerland, Ukraine, Yugoslavia, and the worldwide European diaspora.
+Northern Eurasia: Russia, the USSR, Abkhazia, Albania, Armenia, Artsakh, Austria, Azerbaijan, Belarus, Bosnia, Bulgaria, Chechnya, Croatia, Cyprus, Czechia, Daghestan, Denmark, Estonia, Finland, Germany, Georgia, Greece, Hungary, Italy, Kosovo, Latvia, Lithuania, Macedonia, Malta, Moldova, Montenegro, Norway, Poland, Romania, Serbia, Slovakia, Spain, Sweden, Switzerland, Ukraine, Yugoslavia, and the worldwide European diaspora.